sketchplugins/plugin-directory/README.md

 - [Sort Me](https://github.com/romashamin/sort-me-sketch), by Roman Shamin: Sort artboards and layers by name
 - [Shapr](https://github.com/vincenzopetito/shapr), by Vincenzo Petito: A Sketch plugin to create element with the keyboards!
 - [Select Exportables](https://github.com/yargies/sketch-select-exportables), by Kenji Wellman: Select all exportable layers, slices, and artboards.
-- [Date Generator](https://github.com/bshorta/date-generator-sketch), by Bernardo Horta: A random date generator plugin for Sketch
-- [AnimateMate](https://github.com/creatide/animatemate), by Sakari Niittymaa: Create your animations directly in Sketch
-- [Find All Instances of Symbol](https://github.com/nmwoods1/sketch---find-all-instances-of-symbol), by nmwoods1: A Sketch plugin that lets you find all of the instances of a symbol across multiple pages/artboards
-- [Numbering Machine](https://github.com/akolpakov/sketch-numbering-machine), by Andrey Kolpakov: Sketch plugin to generate IDs or Numbers for documents and export to PDF.
-Useful if you need to generate thousands pages with same template but with different IDs.
-- [Dynamic Button Plugin for Sketch.app 3.5](https://github.com/fuggfuggfugg/sketch-dynamic-button-3.5), by fuggfuggfugg: Dynamic button plug-in for Sketch.app 3.5 allows to create buttons with fixed paddings no matter what text you add.
-- [HTML Export](https://github.com/mludowise/sketch-html-export), by Mel Ludowise: Generates an HTML page of images from your artboard.
-- [Sketch Arrange Artboards](https://github.com/kenmoore/sketch-arrange-artboards), by Ken Moore: Layout all artboards in a grid with user-specified number of rows
-- [CanvasFlip](https://canvasflip.com/), by CanvasFlip: Sync and generate specs from sketch artboards to CanvasFlip.
-- [Day Player](https://github.com/tylergaw/day-player), by Tyler Gaw: A collection of Sketch Plugins for creating placeholder images.
-- [Checkpoints Plugin for Sketch](https://github.com/einancunlu/checkpoints-plugin-for-sketch), by Emin İnanç Ünlü: Save important stages of your artboards in the blink of an eye, and then, move fast and break things.
-- [Sketch Show Layer Info](https://github.com/mrpeak/sketch-show-layer-info), by 捻捻转儿: Show selected layer's ObjectID, Class and ID.
-It is of great use for plugin development or file parsing.
-- [Bookmark 🔖](https://github.com/arkkimaagi/bookmark), by Mikko Tapionlinna: Bookmark your place and zoom in Sketch.app
-- [slicer](https://github.com/ozzik/slicer), by Oz Pinhas: Your friendly Sketch slicing helper
-- [Push and Shove](https://github.com/ozzik/push-and-shove), by Oz Pinhas: Sketch plugin for resizing, aligning and generally manipulating layers wickedly
-- [Reselect](http://www.reselect.co), by Michael Fouquet: Reselect allows you to restore a previous selection or save selections for later use (even after you close the document).
-- [Switch Text Spacing](https://github.com/littlebusters/switch-text-spacing), by littlebusters: Switch text spacing with OpenType features.
-- [JSON to Layers](https://github.com/littlebusters/json-to-layers), by littlebusters: Convert to Layers on Sketch from JSON (with Fireworks PNG structure).
-- [Regexp Rename](https://github.com/littlebusters/regexp-rename), by littlebusters: You can change the layer name by Regexp in Sketch 3.
-- [Seca](https://github.com/igenius-srl/seca), by iGenius: Your friendly Sketch slicing helper for symbols
-- [smartboards](https://github.com/elihorne/smartboards), by Eli Horne: Smartboards aims to make managing and exporting artboards easier in Sketch.
-- [Unlock All Layers & Unlock Hover](https://github.com/truthlabs/sketch-unlock-all-layers), by Truth Labs: Unlock all layers on the current artboard using ⌘⌥L
-- [CSS Sprite Mixin](https://github.com/littlebusters/sketch-css-sprite-mixin), by littlebusters: Copy mixin code for SCSS, Less and Stylus to clipboard in Sketch 3.
-- [WordCloud](https://github.com/ediathome/WordCloud), by Martin Kolb: Create basic word clouds and tag clouds.